Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>
 </br>

-The data is dipslayed in the web in XML format (Odata service is accessible in web)
+The data is displayed in the web in XML format (OData service is accessible in web)
 </br>
 </br>
 <img src="./files/capmd10-7a.png" >
 </br>
 </br>

-identifying the implemented class in case if we want to make chanegs in ABAP for this exisitng ODATA services
+identifying the implemented class in case if we want to make changes in ABAP for this existing ODATA services
-</br> this is a standard demo purpose odata class used in Zservice this SEPMRA_PROD_MAN is available in all S/4 HANA on-premise system
+</br> this is a standard demo purpose OData class used in Zservice this SEPMRA_PROD_MAN is available in all S/4 HANA on-premise system
 </br> Standard External service : SEPMRA_PROD_MAN - (in case of a Zclass used in service which can be modified as per user convenience)
 </br>
 </br>